ZafeerKhan/graphsMapCombined/README.md

  Uses the cell site power and cost hydro bill data to create tools to easier intrepet the data and see trends.

  ## Prerequisites Packages
-  - First install Node.js https://nodejs.org/en/
-  Run these commands on your terminal
+  - First install Node.js https://nodejs.org/en/.
+Then run these commands on your terminal
   - `npm install express`
   - `npm install mongodb@2.2.33`
   - `npm install xlsx`